Dr Oksana AfitskaLecturer in TESOL

 My research interests lie in the areas of TESOL, EAL and CLIL pedagogy, [formative] language assessmnet, curriculum and materials development.
 I have extensive experience in teaching across various contexts (University level teaching as well as teaching in primary and secondary schools in the UK and abroad) and in research methods (action research, classroom-based research, intervention research, mixed methods research).

-I also review manuscripts for academic journals such as the International Journal of Educational Development, Journal of Applied Linguistics, Language Assessment Quarterly, Science Education and Journal of English for Academic Purposes.
+I also review manuscripts for academic journals such as the International Journal of Educational Development, Journal of Applied Linguistics, Journal of English for Academic Purposes, Language Assessment Quarterly, Science Education and Sustainability.

 My research interests lie in the areas of TESOL, EAL, CLIL, language assessmnet, curriculum and materials development.